I learned a lot in 2020, but one thing stands out… I’m not a standard full-time employee.

 In fact, I tried it twice.
 I put in the effort, the discovery, and I tried to go with the flow.

 But going with the flow isn’t for me.

 The word “entrepreneur” gets a lot of hate.
-Not only hate, but there’s always the funny parodies.
-Ya know, an “entrepreneur” is looked at as the person who’s broke, but walks around in a $2,000 dollar suit.
+Not only hate, but there are always funny parodies.
+Ya know, an “entrepreneur” is looked at as the person who’s broke but walks around in a $2,000 dollar suit.

 Luckily I haven’t worn a suit in over a year, so I’m a step ahead.

 For me, I’m the type of person that wants to:

 - Go as fast or as slow as I want, depending on life

 - Focus on 3-4 things at a time.
 That way I can give 100% to each focus.
 A big problem of mine in 2020 was focusing on 10-12 things at a time.